Introduction to Predictive Modeling

 Predictive Modeling is helpful to determine accurate insight in a classified set of questions and also allows forecasts among the users.
-To uphold a spirited advantage, it is serious to hold insight into outcomes and future events that confront key assumptions.
+To uphold a spirited advantage, it is serious about holding insight into outcomes and future events that confront key assumptions.

 Analytics professionals often use data from the following sources to feed predictive models: